Magazine (firearms): History

-First tubular
+Early tubular magazines

 The first successful mass-produced repeating weapon to use a "tubular magazine" permanently mounted to the weapon was the Austrian Army's Girandoni air rifle, first produced in 1779.

 The first mass-produced repeating firearm was the Volcanic Rifle which used a hollow bullet with the base filled with powder and primer fed into the chamber from a tube called a "magazine" with an integral spring to push the cartridges in to the action, thence to be loaded into the chamber and fired.
 It was named after a building or room used to store ammunition.
 The anemic power of the Rocket Ball ammunition used in the Volcanic doomed it to limited popularity..

-The Henry repeating rifle is a lever-action, breech-loading, tubular magazine fed rifle, and was an improved version of the earlier Volcanic rifle.
+The Henry repeating rifle is a lever-action, breech-loading, tubular magazine-fed repeating rifle, and was an improved version of the earlier Volcanic rifle.
 Designed by Benjamin Tyler Henry in 1860, it was one of the first firearms to use self-contained metallic cartridges.
-The Henry was introduced in 1860 and produced through 1866 in the United States by the New Haven Arms Company.
-It was adopted in small quantities by the Union in the Civil War and favored for its greater firepower than the standard issue carbine.
-Many later found their way West and was famed both for its use at the Battle of the Little Bighorn, and being the basis for the iconic Winchester rifle which is still made to this day.
+The Henry was introduced in 1860 and was in production until 1866 in the United States by the New Haven Arms Company.
+It was adopted in small quantities by the Union Army in the American Civil War and was favored for its greater firepower than the standard issue carbine.
+Many later found their way Westward and was famed both for its use at the Battle of the Little Bighorn, and being the basis for the iconic Winchester lever-action repeating rifle, which is still in production to the present day.
 The Henry and Winchester rifles would go on to see service with a number of militaries including Turkey.
 Switzerland and Italy adopted similar designs.

-The second magazine-fed firearm to achieve widespread success was the Spencer repeating rifle, which saw service in the American Civil War.
-The Spencer used a tubular magazine located in the butt of the gun instead of under the barrel and it used new rimfire metallic cartridges.
+The second magazine-fed firearm to achieve widespread success was the Spencer repeating rifle, which was designed by Christopher Miner Spencer in 1860, also saw military service during the American Civil War.
+The Spencer used a tubular magazine located in the butt of the gun instead of under the barrel and it used rimfire metallic cartridges.
 The Spencer was successful, but the rimfire ammunition did occasionally ignite in the magazine tube and destroy the magazine.
-It could also injure the user.
+It could also injure or kill the user.

-The new bolt-action rifles began to gain favor with militaries in the 1880s and were often equipped with tubular magazines.
+The new bolt-action rifles began to gain favor with militaries in the mid-1880s and were often equipped with tubular magazines.
 The Mauser Model 1871 was originally a single-shot action that added a tubular magazine in its 1884 update.
 The Norwegian Jarmann M1884 was adopted in 1884 and also used a tubular magazine.
 The French Lebel Model 1886 rifle also used 8-round tubular magazine.

+Tubular magazines remain in common use on many types of shotguns, including some rifles.